Be a Master of Outdoor Safety and Survival

 Wilderness navigation

 The ARTOS Wilderness Navigation course will train participants in essential navigation tools and methods such as map & compass and digital GPS devices.
 Students will also learn how terrain effects travel and how to retain situational awareness and orientation without navigation tools.
 We understand how confusing navigation can be, especially without extensive practice.
-Our course is designed to make things less of a headache for all!
+Our course is designed to simply and effectively make students competent land navigators!

-While the ARTOS WESS 1 course is designed to address all the survival essentials even down to cold temperatures, the Winter WESS course dives into the nuances associated with persevering in a snow-covered landscape.
+While the ARTOS WSS course is designed to address all the survival essentials even down to cold temperatures, the Winter WSS course dives into the nuances associated with persevering in a snow-covered landscape.
 For those that frequently adventure or operate in winter climates or just want to expand their skillset, this course was made for you.

 Other Future Course Offerings